Notting Hill in west London is one of the capital's most desirable and Instagrammable areas, with iconic pastel-coloured houses and a thriving market.

-Travel to Notting Hill
+How to travel to Notting Hill

 Notting Hill Carnival

 The popular Notting Hill market is known as Portobello Market, so called because it runs along Portobello Road.
-Pay a visit to one of the best markets in London and you'll discover something interesting to take home with you.
+Pay a visit to one of the best markets in London, and you'll discover something interesting to take home with you.

 Notting Hill movie